This course is not being offered in 2021. Please view our Education courses for other study options.

 Teach.
 Manage.
 Lead.

-A Master of Education (Social Ecology) gives you the professional and personal skills you need to take your career even further.
+A Master of Education (Social Ecology) offers lifelong learning for personal meaning and social effectiveness in a changing work environment.
+This degree gives you the professional and personal skills you need to take your interests further, through a combination of on-campus intensives and online learning.

 Flexible study options

-This degree gives you the flexibility of online and on-campus learning.
 A four-day intensive teaching session is held in January and July each year, with an additional mid-semester one-day workshop.
-You can then complete further study online at a time that suits you.
+With support from staff, you can then complete further study online, at a time that suits you.

 Fees and delivery